Dog friendly beaches near the cottages in Norfolk

 Greyhound Inn in Hickling.

-Is within very easy walking distance of Red Roofs and along a quiet lane from Spinney Lodge too.
+Is within very easy walking distance of Red Roofs.
+Not far from Boundary Lodge.
 Totally dog friendly and a real cosy country pub.

 The Butchers Arm in East Ruston.